zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mqtt.md

 When subscribing to a topic, define in the subscribe action which microflow is triggered for each message, and that the topic and payload is passed on into that microflow.

 {{% alert color="info" %}}
-Once connection is established with the broker (by providing host, port, authentication method), that connection can be used to publish/subscribe to multiple topics.
+Once a connection is established with the broker, that connection can be used to publish and subscribe to multiple topics.
-- If broker is sending messages on multiple topics at the same instant then the **OnMessageMicroflow** configured in the *Subscribe to MQTT* activity will be called concurrently.
+* If the broker is sending messages on multiple topics at the same time, the **OnMessageMicroflow** configured in the *Subscribe to MQTT* activity will be called concurrently.
-- But on the other hand, if broker is sending multiple messages at the same instant on a given topic, then the Microflow will be called sequentially.
+* If the broker is sending multiple messages at the same time on a given topic, the microflow will be called sequentially.
 {{% /alert %}}

 #### Unsubscribe